 For industry/company based participants a subsidized registration fee of USD 250 to cover teas, lunches, dinner and other logistics is required.
 The registration fees excludes accommodation and other expenses that may encountered.

-The 2nd Edition of the International Summer School on Software Engineering and IS intends to provide a contribution to PhD students and academic and industrial researchers on latest findings in the field of Software Engineering and information.
-The invited lecturers will cover relevant topics, including Model Driven Software Engineering, Software Analytics, Software Security, and Design thinking among others.
+The 3rd Edition of the International Summer School on Software Engineering and IS intends to provide a contribution to PhD students and academic and industrial researchers on latest findings in the field of Software Engineering and information.
+The invited lecturers will cover relevant topics, including Interactive Design, Business Process Modelling, Software Sustainability, and Innovative Research & Grants among others.
 The programme has been designed to provide both theory and hands on activities in form of workshops and interactive sessions.

 - Dr. Benjamin Kanagwa, Makerere University School of Computing &IT